franklee26/franklee26.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Software Engineer @ Procore Technologies
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Frank Lee.
+I am currently:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- A software engineer
+- A Physics and Computer Science undergraduate at UC Santa Barbara
+- Researching embedding problems in adiabatic annealers for Quantum Computing

+I *was* also:

+- A optical engineer @ Continental working with LiDAR technologies
+- An Apple employee
+- A C++ enthusiast (keyword *was*)

 ### my history